Click the following link for a safe PDF copy: Umm ‘Umar al-Kinānīyah — Banning the Niqab in Tunisia

 Source: Telegram

-New statement from al-Qā’idah in the Islamic Maghrib: “Denying the Statement of the Tunisian President ‘Yūsuf al-Shāhid’ and the Killing of One of the Mujāhidīn and Revealing the Main Reasons For the Deterioration of the Economic Situation in the Country”
+Click the following link for a safe PDF copy: al-Qā’idah in the Islamic Maghrib — “Denying the Statement of the Tunisian President ‘Yūsuf al-Shāhid’ and the Killing of One of the Mujāhidīn and Revealing the Main Reasons For the Deterioration of the Economic Situation in the Country”